sudar/bulk-delete/readme.txt

 *   max_input_time = 30; Maximum amount of time each script may spend parsing request data
 *   memory_limit = 256M ; Maximum amount of memory a script may consume (8MB)

+Additional FAQ and troubleshooting guide can be found in the [Plugins's homepage][1]

 == Screenshot ==

 1. Delete posts based on type

-2. Delete posts based on date, post visibilty or choose to move them to trash or delete permanently
+2. Delete posts based on date, post visibility or choose to move them to trash or delete permanently

 3. Delete Posts by Categories or Tags